delan/www.azabani.com/drafts/meet-the-css-highlight-pseudos.md

 ```
 </div></div></figure>

-This would conflict with the usual rules[^1] for decorating boxes, because descendants would get two decorations, one propagated and one inherited.
+This would conflict with the usual rules[^3] for decorating boxes, because descendants would get two decorations, one propagated and one inherited.
 We resolved this by making decorations added by highlights not propagate to any descendants.

-[^1]: CSSWG discussion also found that decorating box semantics are undesirable for decorations added by highlights anyway.
+[^3]: [CSSWG discussion](https://github.com/w3c/csswg-drafts/issues/6829#issuecomment-1098255113) also found that decorating box semantics are undesirable for decorations added by highlights anyway.

 <figure><div class="scroll" markdown="1"><div class="flex row_bag" markdown="1">
 <div class="_example" style="width: max-content; font-size: 3em;">